ucsd-cse130/wi20/lectures/03-datatypes.md

 doc :: [Paragraph]
 doc = [ PHeading 1 "Notes from 130"
       , PText "There are two types of languages:"
-      , PList True ["those people complain about", "those no one uses"]) ]
+      , PList True [ "those people complain about"
+                   , "those no one uses"
+                   ])
+      ]
 ```